 I was headed for Portugal, but because I needed a rest, I stopped in Monte Carlo.
 I had something to eat in Monte Carlo, caviar and a bottle of whisky.

 It didn't cost me much.

-In those days it was 382,000 escudos. around, more or less.
+In those days it was 382,000 escudos, was the first time, the seven. around, more or less.

 If I didn't have money in those days I would Mendaille. have been thrashed.